Firefly042/Roleplay-Archiver/README.md

 10. Run `npm start` to log the bot in.

 11. In your server, use `/archive` in whichever channel you'd like to work in.
 Follow the prompts carefully.
-There may be multiple selection lists to check.
+You will likely see four select boxes here to accomodate all categories.
 Progress will be displayed in your command line.
 ![Command](./images/command.png "You will likely see four select boxes here to accomodate all categories")

 12. The command line will display 'finished' before you receive confirmation on discord.
 It is recommended to wait a moment or so in case any image files are still downloading.